 I, too, was a non-believer until I discovered this recipe.
 This pizza crust does the trick VERY well.
 It’s delicious and moist, slightly sweet and salty, and has just the right amount of chewiness.

-The first trick is to add olive oil- it helps moisten the dough and make it less sticky, which lessens the need for too much flour when you are kneading it and rolling it out.
+- The first trick is to add olive oil and honey– the oil helps moisten the dough and make it less sticky, which lessens the need for too much flour when you are kneading it and rolling it out, and the honey adds a sweet flavor to balance out the whole wheat.

-The second is (don’t get mad at me!) to NOT use all whole wheat flour.
+- The second is (don’t get mad at me!) to NOT use 100% whole wheat flour.
 There, I said it.
 This dough is not 100% whole wheat.
 Man, it feels good to get that off my chest!

 OK here’s the thing.
 You can make a pizza dough out of all whole wheat flour (and if you do, make sure to use WHITE whole wheat flour, not regular whole wheat flour).